rohanv32/InboxZingReact/README.md

-# 📬 Inbox Zing - Frontend Application
+# 📬 Inbox Zing - Full-Stack Application

 Welcome to **Inbox Zing!** 🎉 This React-based application is designed to bring you the latest news and updates from various media outlets, all in one place.
 Enjoy a sleek, intuitive interface with easy navigation options to set your preferences, customize your experience, and stay informed.